 The Library's other major operating funding source is a five-year 1.4 mil local property tax levy which was approved by the voters in May 2010 to provide for general operations.
-Tax revenue for general operations decreased in 2012 by approximately \$1.5 million.
-This reduction was mainly due to the triennial property reappraisal completed by the county in 2011 and the continued depressed housing market.
+Collections for the levy run from 2011 through 2015.
+The Board of Trustees will determine what type of levy the Library will seek in the latter part of 2014 for the election occurring in May, 2015.

-With no expectation of increased State funding and the potential for a decline in future levy revenues, the organization continued to reduce expenditures in most categories throughout 2012.
-Significant reductions over the last several years to salary expenses have been achieved through workforce attrition and the reorganization of work duties.
+With no clear expectation of increased State funding and the potential for decline in future levy revenues, the Library has remained committed to carefully evaluating spending while minimizing the impact to the public.
+Unlike many public libraries, we did not reduce hours or services during the recession or in the years immediately following.
+Significant reductions to salary expenses have been achieved through workforce attrition and the reorganization of work duties.
+However, beginning in 2014, public hours were adjusted to gain additional necessary savings to meet anticipated budget constraints and the reduced staffing levels.